Johannes Banfi Hunyades: Biography

 Banfi Hunyades was born in 1576 in Rivulus Dominarum (Nagybánya), then part of the Kingdom of Hungary, now known as Baia Mare, Romania.
 He was born to Hungarian Calvinist priest and superintendent for Tiszántúl, Benedek Bánfihunyadi Mogyoró.
 Benedek had written a text on the Bubonic plague in 1577 (Az mirigyhalálról való rövid ker. értelem), suggesting a family interest in science.
 His family was possibly descended from the noble Hunyadi family, more specifically King of Hungary Matthias Corvinus, though such reports aren't corroborated by any independent genealogical source other than his son's grave.
 It is more likely Bánfihunyadi is a toponymic surname, based on Benedek's birthplace of Bánffyhunyad (present-day Huedin, Romania).

 Municipal records of Baia Mare indicate Banfi Hunyades owned and operated a vineyard and pressing house.
 He became an apprentice of goldsmithing in his birthplace, working under a coiner.
 As of 1606, Banfi Hunyades was in Kassa (today Košice in Slovakia), a popular destination for journeymen goldsmiths.

 He soon set of on a journey through Europe, possibly passing through Rudolf II's court in the Holy Roman Empire and the court of Maurice of Hesse-Kassel.
 Maurice of Hesse-Kassel's court was an epicenter of occult and alchemical activity in Europe at the time, with several English alchemists and natural philosophers visiting it.
 It is not definitely known that he passed through either country, but a later notebook reveals a method of transmutation which he attributes to 'a certain famous and generous Bohemian lord', alongside a reference to Edward Kelley, who worked in the court of Rudolf II.
 Banfi Hunyades was in Germany around 1608, where he bought a Károli Bible.

-Banfi Hunyades arrived to England in 1608, becoming a well off goldsmith in London, though he never joined the Goldsmith's Guild as he lived outside the City of London.
+Banfi Hunyades arrived to England in 1608, becoming a well-off goldsmith in London, though he never joined the Goldsmith's Guild as he lived outside the City of London.
 In 1613, he sent a letter to his brother informing him of his position and wealth, promising to visit Nagybánya the next year and asking him to take care of his books and instruments left in Hungary.
 He clearly kept close links to Hungary, conversing and corresponding in Hungarian with Hungarians in London and in his home country.
-On 5 July 1617, he donated a lavishly bound German edition of the Hungarian Károli Bible to the Bodleian upon a visit to Oxford, as a parting gift for a trip to Hungary.
+On 5 July 1617, he donated a lavishly bound German edition of the Hungarian Károli Bible to the Bodleian Library upon a visit to Oxford, as a parting gift for a trip to Hungary.
 (Note: The Bible is currently in Christ Church Library under signature NA.
 5.2.)
 George Gomori has suggested that Banfi Hunyades was at Oxford to meet with Thomas Allen, as William Lilly later received a manuscript of Allen's from Banfi Hunyades.